clebert/aws-simple/README.md

   -h, --help  Show help                                                [boolean] --config    The path to the config file
                                       [string] [default: "aws-simple.config.js"]
-  --profile   The AWS profile name as set in the shared credentials file
+  --profile   An AWS profile name as set in the shared credentials file [string]
-                                                             [string] [required]

 Examples:
-  aws-simple list --profile clebert
+  npx aws-simple list
 ```

 ### Tag A Deployed Stack